-For new AmeriCorps Seniors Senior Demonstration Program applications, applicants are required to match funds equal to 10 percent of their total one-year program budget.
+Applicants are required to match funds equal to 10 percent of their total one-year program budget.
 The applicant's match can be non-AmeriCorps cash and/or in-kind contributions.
 Applicants must indicate whether the match is proposed or secured.
 Applicants must demonstrate the ability to meet the 10 percent match requirement at the time of application submission.
 See Section D.6.
 Funding Restrictions for more information.

-To calculate the minimum grantee share, multiply the total proposed budget by 0.10.
+To calculate the minimum grantee share, divide the baseline funding amount (i.e., federal share) listed for the grant in Appendix A by 0.9.
+Then, subtract baseline funding from that result.
 This will give the minimum amount of grantee share.
-For example, if the total proposed budget is \$325,000:
+For example, if the baseline funding listed in Appendix A is \$288,000:

-The grantee share is \$32,500, the federal share is \$292,500, and the total project budget is \$325,000.
+The grantee share is at least \$32,000, the federal share is \$288,000, and the total project budget is at least \$320,000.